aze-fortwo/Bloc-Note/README.md

 # Bloc-Note
-TXT file Explorer NOT FULLY FUNCTIONNAL
+TXT file Explorer
+In progress

 Can do:
 - Create file.txt